Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 Dashlane and Keeper are two top products ranking highly on our list of the best password managers.
 These services are comparable in price, features, and compatibility.

-This is an incredibly close matchup, with every category being won by only a fraction.
+This is a close matchup, with most categories being won by only a fraction.
 We could wholeheartedly recommend either as a great option for password management without reservation.
 But that’s not the name of the game here.
 Two competitors enter — one leaves as the victor.

 Which password manager should you get?
 Let this Dashlane vs. Keeper face-off help you make that decision.